My name is Daniel Wenner and I currently live in Nashville, Tennessee with my fiance, Mary, and our two dogs, Maggie and

 We moved to Nashville in 2008 after I graduated with a B.S. in Interactive Media Design from the Art Institute of Philadelphia.

 In the near future we intend to relocate to the "Research Triangle" area in North Carolina.

 Q: Why did you move to Nashville?

 Q: Why do you want to move to North Carolina?

-A: There are many reasons.
-Mainly, my fiance and I have been wanting to move out of TN for a few years in order to get a change of pace/scenery and to be slightly closer to our families in Pennsylvania, where we grew up and eventually met.
-We're also pretty tired of being landlocked and would really like to be closer to the ocean and mountains, and being less land-locked than we are now.
+A: Mary and I have been wanting to move somewhere new in order to get a change of pace/scenery and to be slightly closer to our families in Pennsylvania, where we grew up and eventually met.
+We're also pretty tired of being landlocked and would really like to be closer to the ocean.

 Q: Why did you leave iostudio?